mphhohku/azure-windows-server-2022-dc-adds-dns-defender-sentinel/README.md

-# DNS, DHCP, AD DS, and Cloud Security on Azure Windows Server 2022
+# DNS, DHCP, AD DS, and Cloud Security on Azure Windows Server 2022 Simple Lab

 ## Introduction
-This is a project built from scratch to go through the setup of DNS, DHCP, AD DS and cloud security tools Microsoft Sentinel and Microsoft Defender for Cloud on Azure Windows Server 2022.
+This is a lab project built from referencing online tutorials to go through the setup of DNS, DHCP, AD DS and cloud security tools Microsoft Sentinel and Microsoft Defender for Cloud on Azure Windows Server 2022.

 This project is aided by GitHub Copilot in its construction and documentation.